DWD Builders — actively taking on new projects. Free consultation available.

 Learn more about our specific Malibu Fire Rebuild services.

-DWD Builders is a CSLB licensed general contractor currently building an active $8 million fire rebuild in Malibu — we are the contractor of record, with permits pulled and trades on site.
+DWD Builders Inc. (CSLB #B-991385) is a licensed general contractor currently building an active $8 million fire rebuild in Malibu — we are the contractor of record, with permits pulled and trades on site.
 We have direct, working relationships with the City of Malibu planning department and experience navigating Coastal Commission requirements.
-We offer free consultations for Malibu fire rebuild projects — and we can tell you within the first conversation whether your timeline and budget expectations are realistic.
+We offer free consultations for Malibu fire rebuild projects.

 Real Timeline and How to Get Started